AICC/CMI-5_Spec_Current/cmi5_spec.md

 * "SHOULD" is to be interpreted as a recommendation for implementation.
 * "SHOULD NOT" is to be interpreted as the converse of "SHOULD".
 * "MAY" is to be interpreted as a course of action that is permissible within the limits of the specification.
-* "NEED NOT" is to be interpreted as a course of action that is not required.

 Uses of the xAPI specification outside of the scope of this specification do not affect conformance with this specification.